 The feature that distinguishes Vidgo the most from other live TV streaming services is its social capabilities.
 You can schedule a watch party with other Vidgo subscribers and watch the same show at the same time.
 Chat windows let you share reaction pictures and emojis with your friends as you comment on the show.

-This is a feature long-promised but never implemented by Philo.
-It’s also a feature that many people wished was part of Netflix.
 With the worldwide shutdown forcing people out of movie theaters, many turned to third-party apps like Netflix Watch Party to get social experiences out of on-demand content.

 Related: Watch Netflix with friends – your Top 7 options